klepikhina/klepikhina.github.io/ski_log/_posts/2026-2-16-NisekoJapan.md

   <img src="https://klepikhina.s3.amazonaws.com/Ski/2026/February/Japan/nightpow.jpg" width="500">&nbsp;
 </p>

 Somehow we managed to squeeze in two side quests on this trip as well.
-The first, was an evening trip to Otaru where we were lucky to walk along the canal for the snow fest.
+The first was an evening trip to Otaru where we were lucky to walk along the canal for the snow fest.

 <p align="center">
   <img src="https://klepikhina.s3.amazonaws.com/Ski/2026/February/Japan/seaofjapan.jpg" width="333">&nbsp;